 - In the case of an interfaith marriage, the promise to have the children baptized and raised as Catholics must be signed by the Catholic party.
 This should be discussed an agreed upon by both parties during the Marriage Preparation.

 - For those entering a second marriage, a death certificate for a deceased spouse or an annulment decree for a previous marriage.
 For all marriages, a wedding license issued by any County in Pennsylvania.

 - Music is one of the most visible signs of the liturgical celebration and should be chosen carefully.
-The priest and organist can help you in selecting appropriate music, which should express the faith of the couple and the common faith of the whole church.
+The priest and organist will help you in selecting appropriate music, which should express the faith of the couple and the common faith of the whole church.
 Secular songs may be moving or a particular favorite of the couple, but when they do not express faith, they are not appropriate in the church and should be saved for the reception.
 Ordinarily, the parish organist and soloist are to be used for all weddings.
 If you choose to have someone other than the parish organist and soloist, that is permitted.
 However, you must have Fr.
 McCormick’s approval and understand that the parish organist and soloist must be paid their normal fees even though you have chosen to have other musicians.

 - When setting a date for your wedding, take into consideration the special nature of the liturgical seasons (Christmas, Easter, Pentecost, and Ordinary Time).
 The Church’s celebration of these seasons will affect the decoration of the Church.
-When a wedding takes place during such a liturgical season, the liturgical environment will remain in place and will NOT be removed.
-This includes a photographer moving things for pictures.
+When a wedding takes place during such a liturgical season, the liturgical environment will remain in place and will be removed.

 Also Please Keep in Mind the Following

 - The proper place of a receiving line is at the reception.
 If you choose to have a receiving line at the church, keep in mind that it diminishes the time you have available for pictures.